 If you have suffered an electrical injury on the job, you have the right to pursue a workers’ compensation claim for benefits.
-At William G. Kolodner Personal Injury Lawyers, we have represented injured workers for over 40 years.
+At WGK Personal Injury Lawyers, we have represented injured workers for over 40 years.
 We will help you fight for the full benefits you deserve.

 The Serious Consequences of an Electrocution Injury